Differences Between Rheumatic Fever and Rheumatic Heart Disease

 RHD vs. RF: Causes, Symptoms, & Treatment Compared

 Have you ever wondered what rheumatic fever (RF) and rheumatic heart disease (RHD) are?
 Although both share the same name, they are different from each other.
-While rheumatic fever is characterised by a bacterial infection, rheumatic heart disease affects heart valves.
+While rheumatic fever is an autoimmune inflammatory condition that develops as a delayed immune response following a Group A Streptococcus throat infection, rheumatic heart disease affects heart valves.
 Having an idea about how it differentiates helps you appropriately choose the course of treatment.

 How to Tell Rheumatic Fever and Rheumatic Heart Disease Apart?